johnzhou721/Python-Apple-support/README.rst

 * ``posixshmem``
 * ``posixsubprocess``
 * ``syslog``
+* Those APIs are not available on Mac Catalyst as well.

 The binaries support x86_64 and arm64 for macOS; arm64 for iOS and appleTV devices; and arm64_32 for watchOS.
 It also supports device simulators on both